20180616_104923[1].jpg

 Comfort in Wild country

-Discover our peaceful haven of Alaskan wilderness -find serenity, calm, and millions of pristine acres here in Wrangell-St. Elias National Park and Preserve, without a weather-dependent air or water taxi, and without the crowds.
-We offer unpretentious, authentic creature comforts and warm hospitality in a one-of-a-kind setting that is unheard of in Alaska these days.
+Discover our peaceful haven in Alaska’s mountain kingdom.
+Find serenity, calm, and miles of wide open parklands, without a weather-dependent air or water taxi, and without the crowds.
+We offer unpretentious, authentic hospitality in a one-of-a-kind setting that is unheard of in Alaska these days.

-Whether you're a first-time visitor or long-time trekker— we welcome you!
-We offer comfortable log cabins and spacious yurts, a historic tavern, liquor store, firewood, and shower house in summer.
-We rely on renewable energy from wind, solar, and biomass to conserve resources and reduce our environmental impact.
-Our friendly helpers earn a living wage and many of our ingredients are locally grown and harvested to ensure a responsible, sustainable option for conscientious guests.
+Whether you're a first-time visitor or seasoned traveler— we welcome you to our well-appointed log cabins, comfortable yurts, and historic lodge tavern.
+Renewable energy from wind, solar, and biomass heat help us conserve resources and reduce our footprint on the land.
+Our friendly team earns a living wage and many items on our menu are locally grown or wild harvested to ensure a thoughtful, sustainable option for our special guests.

-If you're looking for the real Alaska, you’ll find it here with us!
+If you're looking for real Alaska, you’ll find it here at Avens.

 Explore Our Cabins